-Section 4.09 Approval of Distinguished Membership Status.
+Section 4.08 Approval of Distinguished Membership Status.
 The Board of Directors is authorized to confer the title of Distinguished Member in conformance with the provisions of Article II, Section 2.09 of these Bylaws.

-Section 4.10 Review of Draft Resolutions.
-The chairperson or recording secretary of the Resolutions and Legislative Committee shall submit all draft resolutions to the Board of Directors for approval before the draft resolution is voted on by the Committee.

-Section 4.11 Audit.
-The Board of Directors shall appoint a Certified Public Accountant, who shall make an examination and audit the financial books and records of the IAI for the twelve month period ending December 31st of each year.

 Article V Election and/or Appointment of the Board of Directors

 Section 5.01 Number, Voting Rights, Term, and Qualifications.
 There shall be a Board of Directors consisting of fourteen (14) members and a Chairperson, for a total of fifteen (15) members.
 Thirteen (13) of the fourteen (14) members shall be elected at large at the Annual Membership Meeting.
-The fourteenth member shall be the newly elected President as set forth in Article VII, Section 7.07, Subsection (j.) in these Bylaws.
+The fourteenth member shall be the newly elected President.
 The immediate Past President shall serve as the Chairperson and fifteenth member of the Board of Directors.
 The Chairperson shall appoint a designee from either the Board of Directors or a Past President to chair the meeting when the Chairperson is unable to attend a meeting of the Board of Directors.
 If the Chairperson does not select a replacement for any reason, the selection shall be made by the President.
 The Chief Operations Officer of the IAI shall serve as the official Recording Secretary for the Board of Directors.
 If the Chief Operations Officer is unable to attend a meeting of the Board of Directors, the Board of Directors may appoint any member of the Board of Directors to serve as the Recording Secretary.
 Only the fifteen (15) members of the Board of Directors, shall be entitled to vote on business properly brought before the Board of Directors.
-The term of office for the fifteen (15) members of the Board of Directors shall begin from the day after the Annual elections and end the day after the next annual election at which their respective replacements are elected or otherwise assume office.
-This wording shall be interpreted to recognize the staggered two-year term of office for the thirteen (13) elected members of the Board of Directors as provided in Section 5.02 below.
+The term of office for the fifteen (15) members of the Board of Directors shall begin from the day after the annual elections and end the day after the next annual election at which their respective replacements are elected or otherwise assume office or until a successor is elected.
+This wording shall be interpreted to recognize the staggered two-year term of office for the thirteen (13) elected members of the Board of Directors.
 All members of the Board of Directors and the Board of Directors’ Recording Secretary shall be voting members of the IAI unless provided otherwise in these Bylaws.
 As used in the Constitution and these Bylaws, the term “member(s) of the Board of Directors” is used interchangeably with the term “director” to refer to any person who is either elected or appointed to serve in any capacity on the Board of Directors and is entitled to vote at Board of Directors meetings.
 A director may not serve on a certification board or Professional Programs Quality Assurance Governing Board, or as Chairperson of the Science and Practices Committee.
 As used in the Constitution and these Bylaws, the term “Recording Secretary of the Board of Directors” is used interchangeably with the term “Secretary of the Board of Directors.”
 Also, the Chairperson of the Board of Directors may sometimes be referred to as a “member of the Board of Directors.”